 How to practice Half Moon Pose: From a standing position, step your left foot back while opening your hip out to the side.
 Tilt forward, place your right hand flat on the ground (or on a block) in front of your right foot, while simultaneously lifting your left foot.
 Open your hips and extend your left arm up to the sky.
 Align your shoulders over each other and open your chest.
 If possible, try gazing out to the left.
 Imagine being a Mexican bandera (flag) flapping in the wind.
 Switch sides and repeat the steps.

-5. Pretend to be a Sombrero (som-BREH-ro) surrounded by dancers dancing the Mexican Hat Dance.
+5. Pretend to be a Mayan Ruin standing tall in the Mexican sun.

 Other Cinco de Mayo for Kids Activities: